daniellecrobinson/Data-Rescue-PDX/README.md

 4. Check if it's on Data.gov, if not report it as a unlisted dataset

 Is your data set missing form Data.gov?
 [Max](https://github.com/maxogden) has been working with them to produce a full copy of their metadata archive and a process for [reporting missing data](https://www.data.gov/developers/archiving)

+$ head data.json | jsonmap "{name: this.name, organization: this.organization.name, notes: this.notes.slice(0,60)}"
+$ cat data.json | jsonmap "{name: this.name, organization: this.organization.name, notes: this.notes.slice(0,60)}"